This show has now closed.

 Set in America's Deep South in the 1930s, To Kill A Mockingbird is a tale of racial injustice enveloping a small town community.

-Through courage and compassion, a lawyer Atticus Finch seeks the truth, and his daughter, Scout - a young girl on the cusp of adulthood - brings new hope to a neighbourhood in turmoil.
+A black man, Tom Robinson, is accused of raping a white woman.
+With courage and compassion, lawyer Atticus Finch seeks the truth, and his daughter, Scout - a young girl on the cusp of adulthood - brings new hope to a neighbourhood in turmoil.